wpilibsuite/DetectCoral/README.md

 Machine Vison works by training an algorithm on many images with bounding boxes labeling each object you want the algorithm to recognize.
 WPILib provides thousands of labeled images for the 2019 game, which you can download below.
 However, you can train with custom data using this guide as well.
 If you want to just use the provided images from he instructions below describe how to gather and label your own data.

+#### Note:
+When you record your video, if you do not use the provided script, make sure your images are small (640x40 works).
+Large images have too much unnecessary data, and will cause problems down the line in regards to memory usage.

 1. Plug a USB Camera into your laptop, and run a script similar to [record_video.py](utils/record_video.py), which simply makes a .mp4 file from the camera stream.
 The purpose of this step is to aquire images that show the objects you want to be able to detect.
 2. Create a [supervise.ly](https://supervise.ly) account.
 This is a very nice tool for labelling data.
 After going to the [supervise.ly](https://supervise.ly) website, the Signup box is in the top right corner.
 Provide the necessary details, then click "CREATE AN ACCOUNT".
 3. (Optional) You can add other teammates to your Supervise.ly workspace by clicking 'Members' on the left and then 'INVITE' at the top.